axiom-data-science/portal-docs/how-to/ooi/data-charts/data-charts-deployments.rst

 |data_charts_deployment_level_gif|

-    #.
-Individual deployment files are available in the tabular view for sorting.
+    2. Individual deployment files are available in the tabular view for sorting.

 |data_charts_deployment_individual_sort_gif|

-    #.
-Files can be downloaded individually or bundled in the download queue.
-Refer to the :ref:`Queue Multiple Files <data-charts-queue-multiple-files>` for Download section.
+    3. Files can be downloaded individually or bundled in the download queue.
+Refer to the :ref:`Queue Multiple Files for Download <download-queue-multiple-files>`_ section.

-    #.
-At the parameter level, deployment time ranges and text summaries are shown graphically alongside the data chart.
+    4. At the parameter level, deployment time ranges and text summaries are shown graphically alongside the data chart.

 |data_charts_deployment_parameter_level_gif|

-    #.
-Deployment field are available in the tabular view under #Annotations list# for sorting or download.
+    5. Deployment field are available in the tabular view under ``Annotations list`` for sorting or download.
 In addition, the deployment log and associated annotations can be downloaded in tabular format.

 |data_charts_deployment_tabular_view_gif|